 Step Six: I organized the grocery list.
 I knew I was going to do the majority of my shopping for produce, refrigerated grocery items and canned grocery items at Walmart.
 I hate shopping at Walmart but they will price match for me (See step seven).
 I organized my grocery list by the way the store is organized.
 I started on the side in the refrigerated section, worked my way back to the dairy cases, through the frozen foods, back up through the aisles and finally up to produce.
 I bought the meat & frozen veggies all at Sam’s Club.

 Step Seven: I price-matched & coupon printed.
 I knew that I needed to keep this as inexpensive as possible.
-I went through the grocery ads for the major grocery chains around here and made best writing paper in the world notes on my shopping lists about where the prices were lowest.
+I went through the grocery ads for the major grocery chains around here and made notes on my shopping lists about where the prices were lowest.
 When I opened the next ad, if their price was lower, I changed the info.
 This is why I typed the list.

 Step Eight: I printed the grocery list